aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/deploy.rst

 https://www.elastic.co/guide/en/cloud-on-k8s/master/k8s-deploy-eck.html

-- For more details about this elastic helm chart look at `elastic readme <./charts/elastic/README.md>`__
+- For more details about this elastic helm chart look at:
+`elastic readme <./charts/elastic/README.md>`__

 - Reflector
 - Used to reflect secrets across namespaces